MPourjam/MSD-Documents/docs/source/View/analysis_result.rst

 mapping.tab
 ^^^^^^^^^^^
-This table file contains metadata information about each dataset in **features tables** (e.g: SOTUs, ZOTUs, Metabolites, ... tables).
+This table file contains metadata information about each dataset in **feature tables** (e.g: SOTUs, ZOTUs, Metabolites, ... tables).
 This is the serialized version of the metadata for each dataset uploaded to the platform.
 The columns are ordered as follows:

 - **dataset-specific columns**: metadata at dataset Level (e.g: dataset name, dataset type, sequencing method)